Treehouse of Horror XXXVI: "Plastic World"

 In a parody of Waterworld with elements of the Mad Max franchise, the narrator states that an asteroid killed the dinosaurs.
 They turned into oil and oil soon turned into plastic.
 Earth became overwhelmed by discarded plastic and has become buried in plastic waste.

 The human survivors fight each other for food.
 Lisa, who lost her family in a plastic avalanche, proposes digging through the plastic in search of dirt to plant crops for food.
 Lisa and her followers fall through the plastic tunnels and discover the Kwik-E-Mart, which contains preserved food.
 They are attacked by another faction led by Bart, who survived the avalanche, to take the food.
 At one point, Bart called Lisa by the name of "Fugliosa".

-When they hear Homer and Marge outside, they discover that their parents fell into nuclear waste and became plastic people that can eat other plastic.
+When they hear Homer and Marge outside, they discover that their parents fell into nuclear waste and became plastic people (Homer being identitical to 3D Homer in Treehouse of Horror VI) that can eat other plastic.
 The Plastic People attack the humans to try to turn them into plastic people.
 The humans use fire to melt the plastic people.
 Homer and Marge are sucked into the Squishee machine, which combines them into a plastic Maggie.
 Lisa and Bart decide that Maggie is the future.
 The narrator is revealed to be Plastic Maggie, who tells her fellow Plastic Maggies that the world becomes filled with Plastic Maggies as the remaining humans eventually die.
+The Plastic Maggies lived in a perfect world, Maggieworld.

 During the credits, the camera pulls away from the plastic figures of the different characters as Joey Ramone's cover of "What a Wonderful World" is heard.

 Production

 Development

 The opening segment was created by guest animator Stan Kelly of The Onion.
 Kelly made six different suggestions for the segment, which all involved political content.
-He worked with the producers via video conferencing and email, but worked primarily with writer Michael Price.
+He worked with The Simpsons producers via video conferencing and email, but worked primarily with writer Michael Price.
 He did not meet the creative team until the 2025 San Diego Comic-Con.

 Writer and co-showrunner Michael Price said the main segments have a theme of a chronological progression with environmentalism elements.
 The first segment was written by Broti Gupta.
 The idea came from co-executive producer Jeff Westbrook, who read about fatbergs clogging sewer systems.
 Executive producer Matt Selman suggested the idea of something pulling a person down a pipe from the 1988 remake of The Blob, which became the fate of Chief Wiggum.
 Lou's character was selected to be a parody of Chief Brody from the 1975 film Jaws.
 Price wrote the second segment.
 Selman suggested using Bart be the one who made the deal with Satan.
 Dan Greaney wrote the final segment, which came from an idea that Selman previously had.
 The 3D animation was handled by Xentrix Studios.
 The final segment also referenced the first two segments by showing lard containers from the first segment and plastic pumpkins from the second segment.